henryhxu/CSCI4430-ESTR4120/assignment/assignment-2/README.md

 10.0.0.3
 ```

-Assuming we have three clent request video streaming through the proxy.
-The IP addresses of three client are `10.0.0.5`, `10.0.0.6`, `10.0.0.7`.
-Your proxy need to set up connections from client1 (`10.0.0.5`) to server1 (`10.0.0.1`), client2 (`10.0.0.6`) to server2 (`10.0.0.2`), and client3 (`10.0.0.7`) to server3 (`10.0.0.3`).
+Assuming we have three clients request video streaming through the proxy.
+The IP addresses of three clients are `10.0.0.5`, `10.0.0.6`, `10.0.0.7`.
+Your proxy needs to set up connections from client1 (`10.0.0.5`) to server1 (`10.0.0.1`), client2 (`10.0.0.6`) to server2 (`10.0.0.2`), and client3 (`10.0.0.7`) to server3 (`10.0.0.3`).

 <a name="bonus_task"></a>

 ## Bonus Task: DNS Load Balancing (Optional Part)

-This part is **optional** but you will receive some bonus marks after finishing this part.
+This part is **optional**, but you will receive some bonus marks after finishing this part.

 Although DNS resolution can be done by a proxy server (just like what we do in [Task2](#task2)).
-However decoupling Proxy server from a dedicated DNS server is a more common and recommended practice to better suit the scale of today's system and provide greater performance and security guarantee.
+However, decoupling the Proxy server from a dedicated DNS server is a more common and recommended practice to suit the scale of today's system better and provide greater performance and security guarantee.

-A common technique is to configure the CDN's authoritative DNS server to resolve a single domain name to one out of a set of IP addresses belonging to replicated content servers.
-The DNS server can use various strategies to spread the load, e.g., round-robin, shortest geographic distance, or current server load (which requires servers to periodically report their statuses to the DNS server).
+A common technique is configuring the CDN's authoritative DNS server to resolve a single domain name to one out of a set of IP addresses belonging to replicated content servers.
+The DNS server can use various strategies to spread the load, e.g., round-robin, shortest geographic distance, or current server load (which requires servers to report their statuses to the DNS server periodically).

 In this part, you will write a simple DNS server that implements load balancing in **round-robin** method.